 “Whoever dwells in the secret place of the Most High…”.
 Verse 1 makes perfectly clear that not everyone “will rest in the shadow of the Almighty.”
 Not every believer gets to enjoy the blessings of Psalm 91, but only those who dwell in God’s secret place.
 Psalm 91 therefore is a call to intimacy with God.

 Dwelling – a habitual residence

 The Hebrew word for dwelling – ישב („yoshev“) – speaks of a habitual residence.
-It describes continuously living in one place.
+It describes a state of continuously living in one place.
 In the Bible, the most frequent use of this word is to describe “inhabitants”, e.g. the inhabitants of the Canaan as in Joshua 2:24: “for indeed all the inhabitants of the country are fainthearted because of us.”

 Another very frequent use is translated as “settled”, like in Genesis 13:12: “Abram settled in the land of Canaan.”
 He made it his permanent dwelling place; he never resettled or returned to Haran where he had come from.

 Mordechai, Ester’s cousin, sat at the king’s gate.
 He didn’t sit there once, or occasionally.
 We can presume Mordechai had an official role in the king’s service, and the place where he would exercise this role was the gate.
-Here he overheard when two officials plotted against the king, here he refused to bow to Haman, and here he sat when he was crying out to God about the danger his people faced.
+Here he overheard when two officials plotted against the king, here he refused to bow to Haman, and here he sat when he was crying out to God about the genocide the Jewish people faced.

 God’s Secret Place